 Despite having lower number of fatalities compared to the U.S. in general, drivers in Maryland pay car insurance rates close to the national average, and in some areas, above the average amount.
 According to a survey, the average Maryland car insurance premium was about $1,368.32 a year, compared to a nationwide average of about $1,500.
 However, Baltimore drivers paid an average of more than $1,800 per year.
 Areas in and around Washington D.C. pay some of the highest rates in the country.

 If you were involved in an automobile accident, you are not alone.
 It may be overwhelming to face your injuries, recover, getting back to work, and fighting with the insurance company.
 You deserve to have an advocate fighting for you, to make sure you get the compensation you deserve so you can focus on recovery.
-If you or someone you love has been injured, please contact the team at Gilman & Bedigian.
+If you or someone you love has been injured, please contact our legal team.
 We offer a free consultation and will fight for you, to make sure you are fully compensated for your injuries.